hxwhou/SpringBootDemo/README.md

 # SpringBootDemo
-This demo is for a Spring boot project
+This demo is a Spring boot project for practicing git usage.